 As Hamilton makes its way across America, local high school students from Title I schools will get a special opportunity to see and learn history through the musical in Boston, Charlotte, Chicago, Dallas, Detroit, District of Columbia, Fort Lauderdale, Hartford, Minneapolis, New Orleans, New York, Pittsburgh, San Francisco, and Tampa in the 2018–2019 school year.
 Are you a teacher at a Title I–eligible high school in or near one of these cities?
 To apply for the program, visit our How to Participate in the HEP page here.

 For those who are not currently part of the Hamilton Education Program, the Gilder Lehrman Institute has resources on our website available to everyone, including a timeline, Alexander Hamilton and the Founding of the United States; an online exhibition, Alexander Hamilton: The Man Who Made Modern America; and an issue of the online journal History Now, Alexander Hamilton in the American Imagination.

-In addition, you may find many documents by Alexander Hamilton in the Gilder Lehrman Collection, order posters of Alexander Hamilton and Eliza Hamilton as well as posters of founding era documents from our shop, or request a Traveling Exhibition on Alexander Hamilton.
+In addition, you may find many documents by Alexander Hamilton in the Gilder Lehrman Collection, order posters of founding era documents from our shop, or request a Traveling Exhibition on Alexander Hamilton.